 Before We Start

-Standard RPi boards (not Compute Module) accept single MIPI camera, but Arducam offers solutions that take multiple.
-This blog is the release of the first revision that supports 5MP V1.3 camera multiplexing.
+Standard RPi boards (not Compute Module) accept a single MIPI camera, but Arducam offers solutions that take multiple.
+This blog is the release of the first revision that supports 5MP V1.3 camera multiplexing in 2015.

-Later, we’ve released a newer adapter to add 8MP support, and also a Stereo Camera HAT to disguise multiple cameras working simultaneously as a single connection acceptable to the Pi.
+Later, we’ve released a newer adapter to add 8MP support, and then a Stereo Camera HAT to disguise multiple cameras working simultaneously as a single connection acceptable to the Pi.
+Therefore, this product is officially end-of-life.

 This Raspberry Pi multi-camera adapter module is designed for connecting more than one camera to a single CSI camera port on the Raspberry Pi board.
 Each adapter board can connect up to 4 cameras and the user can stack up maxim 4 adapter boards, which means up to 16 cameras on a single Raspberry Pi board.